Lisanwud/-diabetes-meal-analysis-/README.md

 ### Conclusions

-1. Combining computer vision and machine learning effectively identifies foods and assesses their diabetes impact with high reliability.
-The 94.6% top-5 accuracy ensures dependable food recognition in most scenarios.
-2. Carbohydrates and sugars were confirmed as the most significant factors in diabetes impact, validating the model's approach.
+1. The food recognition model, powered by EfficientNetV2, achieves a high top-5 accuracy of 94.6%, ensuring reliable food identification even in cases where the top-1 prediction may not be correct.
+2. The rule-based diabetes impact assessment identifies carbohydrates and sugars as key factors influencing blood glucose levels, aligning with nutritional guidelines and providing actionable insights for diabetes management.
-3. The system successfully met the target metrics—80.5% food recognition and 90% impact classification accuracy.
+3. The system successfully meets its objectives, with the food recognition model achieving 80.5% top-1 accuracy and the rule-based assessment delivering consistent, evidence-based classifications for Low, Moderate, and High diabetes impact categories.
-4. The analysis revealed that many common foods fall into Moderate to High impact categories, underscoring the importance of this tool for individuals managing diabetes.
+4. The Streamlit-based user interface provides an intuitive and interactive experience, enabling users to easily upload meal photos, view nutritional breakdowns, and access personalized recommendations.
+5. The integration of portion size adjustments in the diabetes impact assessment enhances personalization, allowing the system to reflect real-world eating habits accurately.

 ### Next Steps

-1. Expand Nutritional Database: Include more regional and ethnic food varieties beyond the current 101 categories to improve versatility.
+1. Expand the nutritional database beyond the current 101 food categories to include a broader range of regional and ethnic food varieties, enhancing the system’s applicability to diverse diets.
-2. Improve Random Forest: Enhance accuracy for Moderate impact classifications (currently 87%) to match Low (92%) and High (93%).
+2. Refine the rule-based diabetes impact assessment by incorporating additional nutritional factors (e.g., glycemic index).
-3. Optimize EfficientNetV2B3: Improve top-1 accuracy (80.5%) through advanced augmentation or further fine-tuning.
+3. Optimize the EfficientNetV2B3 model to increase top-1 accuracy beyond 80.5%, potentially through advanced data augmentation techniques or further fine-tuning.
-4. User Feedback Mechanism: Implement a system for users to correct misclassifications, enabling continuous improvement.
+4. Implement a user feedback mechanism to allow users to correct misclassifications, improving the system’s accuracy and personalization over time.
+5. Enhance the user interface with features like downloadable reports or meal tracking history to support long-term diabetes management and user engagement.
+6. Integrate real-time nutritional data APIs (e.g., Edamam or USDA FoodData Central) to provide more accurate and up-to-date nutritional profiles for identified foods.

 ## 📜 License